nonplayer/hammercrawl/hc_core_player.md

 **Trapwise:** Thieves have advantage on all Saves against the effects of Traps.

-## Step 3: Choose Your Alignment
+## Step 3: Roll Your Alignment

-Choose from the following five: Chaotic, Evil, Good, Lawful, and Neutral.
+HAMMERCRAWL! uses the following five alignments: Chaotic, Evil, Good, Lawful, and Neutral.
+Roll a d5 to determine yours.

 ## Step 4: Roll Your Stats